exploring self-realization, sacred personhood, and full humanity

 E. Believe what people do more than what they say.

-K. Yeah; but also, just because a woman finally gives up on a man doesn’t mean that they didn’t have something together and that she didn’t love him.
+K. Also, just because a woman finally gives up on a man doesn’t mean that they didn’t have something together and that she didn’t love him.
 There’s a saying somewhere in the author’s collection,

 “When a girl gives up, it’s not because she doesn’t love you, but because she’s tired of getting hurt and feels like you’ll never really care.”

-E. Yeah, but, Dear, it's so strange -- they continually affirmed their love for each other over many years.
+E. But, Dear, it's so strange -- they continually affirmed their love for each other over many years.

 K. And all that sweet affirmation, plus four dollars, will buy you a cup of coffee at Starbucks.
 Lawyers call that kind of banter "puffing in the marketplace," but there's no real contract until people "put up or shut up."
 We discussed this in "constructive assent."
 Some people say that the relationship of Mary and Kahlil was larger than marriage - uh-huh.
 I'm more apt to say there's less here than meets the eye.
 I don't think there's anything "larger" than authentic marriage.